Lapin0t/phd-manuscript/main/06_instances.typ

 resulting observations and evaluator are even shorter than for JWA.
 In fact, once the pattern is ingrained, the proofs that this language machine verifies the correctness hypotheses is similarly straightforward.
-The sole exception is that the well-foundedness of our so called _bad instanciation_ relation will not be entirely vacuous, as indeed chains of length greater than zero do exist.
+The sole exception is that the well-foundedness of our so called _redex failure_ relation will not be entirely vacuous, as indeed chains of length greater than zero do exist.
 This phenomenon is a trademark of natural deduction style calculi implemented as abstract machines.
 But before jumping to the proofs, let us actually define the